Sphereon-Opensource/PEX/README.md

 Stateful storage, signature support or credential management should be implemented in separate libraries/ modules that make use of the underlying DIF Presentation Exchange implementation.
-By keeping these separate, the library will stay platform agnostic and lean with regards to dependencies.
+By keeping these separate, the library will stay platform-agnostic and lean regarding dependencies.

 ## For PE-JS Users